 Protect your Facebook Account From Hackers

-Edited by Ronniel Javier, Kirk, Lynn, Eng and 1 other
+Edited by Ronniel Javier, Kirk, Lynn, Eng

 Facebook has reached a total of one billion users around the world, and apparently, Facebook is the number one target of hackers, from unskilled script kiddies to black hat hackers.
 You probably know someone who has been a victim of Facebook hacking, and it can be devastating.
 You can study up on how to really protect yourself from the intrusions of hackers, and this article includes some great information about it.
 Facebook has very tough security, and when there is a hack, there's no report that their data has been compromised.
 Facebook hacking occurs not because of the vulnerability of their system, but because the victims don't have the knowledge to protect their Facebook account.